ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 - cascading and `meta:/` keys are always illegal in `ks` (should be enforced via different KeySet types)
 - `spec:/` backends only go through `init`, `resolver`, `cache`, `presetstorage` and `storage` phases as normal, but their `poststorage` phase is called earlier.
+  This is required, because any validation and post-processing of `spec:/` keys needs to happen, before they are used as the specification for other keys in the actual `poststorage` phase.
 - `dir:/`, `user:/` and `system:/` go through all phases as described above.
 - `proc:/` mountpoints go through all the phases as described above, but they are not stored in the cache.
 - `default:/` backends only go through the `poststorage` phase.
+  This is because `default:/` keys are generated from the specification (stored as `spec:/` keys).
+  Therefore, no `default:/` keys can exist before the specification is processed by the `spec` plugin.

 ## `set` Operation